WAILENGL/Worbble/Worbble Game/readme.md

 ## Future Developments / Improvements
 While this was created for a project submission, I am interested in continuing to develop the game and seeing it through to the original vision I had for it if I have the time.
 These are some future developments/Improvements I might make:

-- Learn to import a full wordlist from another js file
+- Import a full wordlist from another js file
 - Add an onscreen keyboard
 - "Beautify" the UI and colors
 - Keep track of the user's score